South Dakota's 26th legislative district

 South Dakota's 26th legislative district is one of 35 districts in the South Dakota Legislature.
 Each district elects one senator and two representatives.
 The 26th and 28th districts are unusual, as they are the only ones do not elect both House members at-large.
 The 26th is subdivided into 2 sub-districts, 26A and 26B, which each elect their own representative to the House.

-In the state senate, it has been represented by Democrat Shawn Bordeaux since 2023.
+In the state senate, it has been represented by Republican Tamara Grove since 2025.